sultanjm/grl/README.md

-# grl-framework
+# hirarchical-arl
-This is a generic reinforcement learning framework.
+This is a hirarchical abstraction reinforcement learning framework.
 At the moment, only finite action spaces are allowed.